Mean field study of 2D quasiparticle condensate formation in presence of strong decay

+We have here the coefficients of \eqref{eq:ODGPE} expressed in terms of the ones of \eqref{eq:equi_eqsys_model} in the vicinity of the stable point.
+For long-living particles with $\Gamma=0$ (which leads to $\nu_+=\mu$) the expression for $\Gamma_{\rm eff}$ is given by

 However, note that in contrast to \eqref{eq:ODGPE}, the model approach developed here with an exponential memory kernel describes how the reservoir imposes not only the occupation but the condensate effective chemical potential also.
 This is due to frequency dependent gain, which is described by the frequency dependence of the memory kernel.
-Though, there were proposed time-local modifications of the Gross-Pitaevski equation (\textit{e.g.,} \cite{Wouters2010}), which describe frequency-dependent gain, considering explicitly the memory kernel even in a model form allows dealing with non-markovian effects.

 This is crucial for describing condensate formation and its phase dynamics.
 That's what allows us to identify the phase boundaries.